- Treatment Options

 Stereotactic Body Radiation Therapy (SBRT)

-In addition, doctors use SBRT to treat tumors that have spread, or metastasized, from another site.
-This includes oligometastatic disease, in which a patient has just a few metastatic spots.
-In these cases, SBRT may halt further spread of metastatic disease.
+Doctors also use SBRT to treat other cancers that have spread, or metastasized, to different parts of the body.
+This includes oligometastatic disease, in which a patient has just a few metastatic growths.
+In these cases, SBRT may stop the disease from spreading more and extend the patient’s life.

 Patients may choose SBRT instead of surgery in some cases.
-This lets them avoid a hospital stay, a recovery period and other aspects of a surgical procedure.
-The treatment also may be an option for those who are not healthy enough for surgery.
+This lets them avoid a hospital stay, a recovery period and other aspects of surgery.
+The treatment also may be an option for patients who are not healthy enough for surgery.

 One common side effect of SBRT is fatigue.
-Other possible side effects depend on the tumor’s location.
-For example, a patient with an abdominal tumor may have SBRT-related gastrointestinal problems.
+Other side effects depend on the tumor’s location.
+A patient treated for an abdominal tumor may have gastrointestinal side effects.
 A patient with a tumor near a bone could experience bone damage.

 How does SBRT work?